Project Manager (Level 6)

 Additional Training Hub Support

-• Have access to all resources provided by the L&SCPC Training Hub such as Digital training, Health and Wellbeing support and events.
+- All resources provided by the L&SC PC Training Hub such as Digital training, Health and Wellbeing support and events.

-• Non-clinical Training and Resources: this webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship training provider)
+- Plus, Non-clinical Training and Resources.
+This webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship education provider).

 Pathway

-• Career progression does not have to be linear.
-Entry criteria may differ per provider and varied routes may be available depending on the individuals prior learning and experience.
+Career progression does not have to be linear.
+Entry criteria may differ per provider and even more varied routes may be available depending on the individuals prior learning and experience.

 Information Last Updated